harlan-zw/harlanzw.com-vitepress/app/blog/vue-automatic-component-imports/index.md

 }
 ```

-:::tip Tip
+:::warning Note
-There are several edge case I haven't added to the proof of concept.
+There are several issues and edge cases with the above code, this is merely a proof of concept and shouldn't be used in
+production.

 If you're after a more complete solution you should clone the repos listed before.
 :::

-## Issues With Compile-Time Imports
+## Problems With Automatic Component Imports

 Hopefully, you now have a better understanding of how auto component importing works.
 While working through that rough proof of
 concept, you may have foreseen some issues.

 ### Static code only

 If you have a dynamic import then it's not going to work.
-I don't think this is a massive issue as you can easily
+I don't think this is a massive issue as you can
-work around it with manual imports or using the `v-if` directive on inline components.
+work around it with manual imports or using the `v-if` on inline components.
 Consider the below
 code:

 ```vue